 The first thing to understand is why there is a problem at all.

-The MAX7219 control IC was originally designed to control up to 8 digits of 7 segment display.
+The MAX7219 and MAX7221 control ICs were originally designed to control up to 8 digits of 7 segment display.
 Each digit has 7 LED segments (named a to g) and a decimal point (dp) connected through a common cathode.
-The MAX7221 does the same thing but for a common anode type display.
 The IC multiplexes the display of the segments sequentially across all the digits to be displayed.

 Basically, the IC capable of controlling 64 individual LEDs (8 digits x (7 seg + 1 dp)) and there are 64 LEDs in a LED matrix.